Best Multi-Currency Account UK - 2024

 • Multi-currency account to manage 40+ currencies

-• Local account details for 10 currencies
+• Local and SWIFT account details to receive select currencies

 • Send payments to 160+ currencies